Bankruptcy In Brief

 The discharge you get at the end of your case wipes out debts that existed on the date the case was filed or can be traced to events that occurred before the case was filed.

-An experienced bankruptcy lawyer can be your guide.
+An experienced bankruptcy lawyer can be your guide to the steps in filing bankruptcy.

 Read more